-- B. Penalty Ranges. - 1.
-For specific violations of this Section and other drought-related provisions of the District Rules during a Stage II Alarm Drought, penalties shall be assessed in accordance with the following:
+- A. Maximum Penalty - 1.
+For specific violations of this Section and other drought-related provisions of the District Rules during a Stage II Alarm Drought, penalties may be assessed in accordance with the following: - a.
+Penalties for violations of Rules 3-1.11(E.), 3-1.15, and/or 3-8.7 for failure to timely report, or failure to report accurate, meter readings may be assessed at a maximum of \$250 per violation per day.

-- a.
-Penalties for violations of Rules 3-1.11(E.), 3-1.15, and/or 3-8.7 for failure to timely report, or failure to report accurate, meter readings shall be assessed at a minimum of \$50 to a maximum of \$250 per violation per day. - b.
-Penalties for violations of Rule 3-2.4 for falsifying or tampering with meter readings shall be assessed at a minimum of \$500 to a maximum of \$1,000 per violation per day. - c.
-Penalties for violations of Rule 3-3 related to water use that constitutes waste/pollution/proscribed use shall be assessed at a minimum of \$500 to a maximum of \$1,000 per violation per day. - d.
-Penalties for violations of Rule 3-7.5 for failure to implement measures of the UDCP shall be assessed at a minimum of \$250 to a maximum of \$500 per violation per day. - 1.
-Penalties for the violations in Rule 3-7.10(B)(1) above during Stage III Critical Drought will be assessed at twice the amount selected from the specified range. - 2.
-Penalties for the violations in Rule 3-7.10(B)(1) above during Stage IV Exceptional Drought will be assessed at three times the amount selected from the specified range. - 3.
-Penalty Ranges for Violations of Rule 3-7.6.
-Penalties for violations related to failure to reduce pumpage during District-declared drought shall be assessed according to the following daily penalty matrices:
+- b.
+Penalties for violations of Rule 3-2.4 for falsifying or tampering with meter readings may be assessed at a maximum of \$1,000 per violation per day. - c.
+Penalties for violations of Rule 3-3 related to water use that constitutes waste/pollution/proscribed use may be assessed at a maximum of \$1,000 per violation per day. - d.
+Penalties for violations of Rule 3-7.5 for failure to implement measures of the UDCP may be assessed at a maximum of \$500 per violation per day. - 2.
+Penalties for the violations in Rule 3-7.10(B)(1) above during Stage III Critical Drought may be assessed at twice the maximum amount - 3.
+Penalties for the violations in Rule 3-7.10(B)(1) above during Stage IV Exceptional Drought may be assessed at three times the maximum amount. - 4.
+Maximum Penalty Violations of Rule 3-7.6. - a.
+Penalties for violations related to failure to reduce pumpage during Stage II Alarm Drought may be assessed at a maximum \$5,000 per day. - b.
+Penalties for violations related to failure to reduce pumpage during Stage III Critical Drought and Stage IV Exceptional Drought may be assessed at a maximum \$10,000 per day